FreshRSS

 Cyberbullying is a major concern for school-age children and their parents.
 According to McAfee’s “Life Behind the Screens of Parents, Tweens, and Teens,” 57% of parents worry about cyberbullying and 47% of children are similarly uneasy about it.
 Globally, children as young as 10 years old have experienced cyberbullying.

-Remind your children that they should report any online interaction that makes them uncomfortable to an adult, whether that’s a teacher, a guidance counsellor, or a family member.
+Remind your children that they should report any online interaction that makes them uncomfortable to an adult, whether that’s a teacher, a guidance counselor, or a family member.
 Breaks from social media platforms are healthy, so consider having the whole family join in on a family-wide social media vacation.
 Instead of everyone scrolling on their phones on a weeknight, replace that time with a game night instead.

 5. Learning and Failing Is Always Better Than Cheating